-Woedoa occupies an area of around 16.2 km2.
-The village consists of four dusun15 with a total of 12 neighborhood units (RT), increased from nine RT in 2011.
+Woedoa occupies an area of around 16.2 km.
+The village consists of four dusun with a total of 12 neighborhood units (RT), increased from nine RT in 2011.
 Woedoa has a population of 914 individuals and 214 households.
 The names of dusun in Woedoa are Atemanu, Kodikapa, Sorowea, and Boalobo.
 All of the dusun are located in proximity to the national road improved by EINRIP.
-Dusun Sorowea is the center of the village administration as the village administration office and the only pustu are located here.
+Dusun Sorowea is the center of the village administration office and the only pustu are located here.